mglx01/Offsec_PG_Practice/Linux/Clue.md

 ```
 but we need to password first
 after a bit of research on goole
-it says the password location is the default path of this configuration file is   /etc/freeswitch/autoload_configs/event_socket.conf.xml
+it says the password location of this configuration file is   /etc/freeswitch/autoload_configs/event_socket.conf.xml
-then we use remote file read the password
+then we use remote file script to read the password
 the passowrd is StrongClueConEight021
 ```
 $ python3 49362.py 192.168.156.240 /etc/freeswitch/autoload_configs/event_socket.conf.xml